Remortgaging For Home Improvements

 Can you remortgage to fund home improvements?

 Yes, absolutely.
-As long as you have enough equity in your home and can afford the repayments, it is possible to remortgage to foot the bill for home improvements and extensions.
+As long as you have enough equity in your home and can afford the repayments, you can remortgage to pay for home improvements and extensions.

 How does remortgaging to borrow more work?